abeasock/python/README.md

 # Python
-This repo contains various Jupyter Notebooks for learning Python.
+This repo contains various Python code snippets and Jupyter Notebooks for learning Python.
 Let me know if you have any questions or feedback regarding any of the code.